AakashGarg54/basic-next-mongo/nextjs.md

   }
   ```

-- Layouts only render the unshared components i.e. `(children) and other shared components will remain as it they are not going to be rendered.
+- Layouts only render the unshared components i.e. `{children}` and other shared components will remain as it they are not going to be rendered.
 It will keep all the common elements untouched and only load the newly loaded components.

 - <mark>**_Templpates_**</mark>

   - Since, Layouts only render the unshared components and not the shared components or common elements, here `Templates` will come into play.
 It will render all the components and elements weather it is shared components or common elements.
-  - Similar to layouts, templates also require a `(children)` props to render the newly adde components.
+  - Similar to layouts, templates also require a `{children}` props to render the newly adde components.
   - When a user navigats between routes that shared templates, a new instance of templates will be mounted, all new DOM elements will be created and states are not getting preserved.
   - Templates is defined as a export react default component from the file with the name of `template.tsx or template.js`